The LORD God’s covenant with Abram.

 So your offspring will be.
 The LORD God promised Abram a great lineage that would extend to the ends of the world.

 It began with Abram and Sarai.
 Then it extended to their child.
-Over the course of generations, it had expanded to all corners of the world.
+Over the course of generations, it had expanded.

 righteousness.
 Abram is often referred to as our father in faith.
 He wasn’t “saved” by good works or by keeping the Old Testament Law, but by trusting the words of God.
 Read more »